-- Ability to apply knowledge of engineering fundamentals to define and solve, engineering processes and methodologies, together with basic engineering calculations. - Ability to calculate and analyze information broadly, using appropriate tools and technique related to materials and energy balance.

-- Ability to analyze design material and energy processes to meet specified needs with appropriate consideration for chemical systems. - 4.
+- Ability to apply knowledge of engineering fundamentals to define and solve, engineering processes and methodologies, together with basic engineering calculations.
+Ability to solve broadly using tools and technique appropriate to material and energy balance discipline. - Ability to calculate and analyze information broadly, using appropriate tools and technique related to materials and energy balance. - Ability to analyze design material and energy processes to meet specified needs with appropriate consideration for chemical systems. - 4.
 Ability to compose data given in a system investigation on material and energy balance.

 - Felder, R.M and Rousseau, R.W.
-2005.
 Elementary Principles of Chemical processes.
 3rd ed.
-John Wiley & Sons, Inc. New York - Himmelblau, D.M., and Riggs, J.B.
-2004.
-Basic Principles and Calculations in Chemical Engineering.
-Prentice Hall, New Mexico. - Denn, M. M. 2012.
-Chemical Engineering: An Introduction.
-Cambridge University Press, New York. - Towler, G. and Sinnott, R. 2008.
-Chemical Engineering Design; Principles, Practice and Economics of Plant and Process Design, Elsevier Inc. Amsterdam. - Hanyak Jr, M. E. 2012.
-Chemical Process Simulation.
-MEH, New York. - 6.
-Ghasem, N. 2012.
-Computer Method in Chemical Engineering.
+John Wiley & Sons, Inc. New York.
+2005. - 2.
+Himmelblau, D.M., and Riggs, J.B.
+Basic Principles and Calculations in Chemical Enginering.
+Prentice Hall, New Mexico.
+2004. - 3.
+Towler, G. and Sinnott, R. Chemical Engineering Design; Principles, Practice and Economics of Plant and Process Design, Elsevier Inc. Amsterdam.
+2008. - 4.
+Hanyak Jr, M. E. Chemical Process Simulation.
+MEH, New York.
+2012. - 5.
+Ghasem, N. Computer Method in Chemical Engineering.
 CRC Press, Florida.
+2012.

-PTT 244/4 THERMODYNAMIC
+PTT 244/4 Thermodynamic

 This course covers the first and second laws of thermodynamics, substance properties, mass and energy analysis, entropy, refrigeration and gas mixture.
-It also covers the evaluation of the theory of the solution thermodynamics and the equation of state for pure and mixture fluids, the phase equilibrium and chemical reaction equilibrium calculations
+It also covers the evaluation of the theory of the solution thermodynamics and the equation of state for pure and mixed fluids, the phase equilibrium and chemical reaction equilibrium calculations.

-- Ability to analyze the fundamentals properties of thermodynamics and the law of thermodynamics in engineering systems. - Ability to evaluate heat, work and thermodynamic properties relations. - Ability to evaluate the theory of the solution thermodynamics and chemical reaction equilibriums.
+- 1. Ability to analyze the fundamental properties of thermodynamics and the law of thermodynamics in engineering systems. - 2.
+Ability to evaluate heat, work and thermodynamic properties relations. - Ability to evaluate the theory of the solution thermodynamics and chemical reaction equilibriums.